ADD CONDITION

 Warnings and Precautions

 For external use only.
-This product is contraindicated for use on infants.
+This product is contraindicated in infants.
 In the event of accidental ingestion, immediate medical assistance should be sought by contacting a Poison Control Center at 1-800-222-1222.

-Healthcare professionals should advise patients to discontinue use and consult a physician if any of the following occur: the condition worsens, redness develops, irritation is experienced, symptoms persist for more than 7 days, or if symptoms resolve and then recur within a few days.
-Additionally, patients should seek medical attention if they notice signs of skin injury, including pain, swelling, or blistering at the site of application.
+Healthcare professionals should advise patients to discontinue use and consult a physician if any of the following occur: worsening of the condition, presence of redness, development of irritation, persistence of symptoms beyond 7 days, or recurrence of symptoms after initial improvement.
+Additionally, patients should seek medical attention if they experience signs of skin injury, including pain, swelling, or blistering at the site of application.

-In cases of ingestion, it is imperative to obtain emergency medical help or contact a Poison Control Center immediately.
+In cases of ingestion, it is imperative to obtain emergency medical help or contact a Poison Control Center immediately at 1-800-222-1222.

 Side Effects